midastruth/files.md/README.md

 - Open a local folder to persist changes
 - That's it

+Occasionally hit force-refresh (`cmd`+`shift`+`r`) the app to get new updates.

 ## Telegram bot
 1) Open [@FilesMDBot](https://t.me/FilesMDBot)
 2) Execute the `/app` command
 3) Open the link in your Chrome browser
 4) Done!
 The app and the bot are synchronized now

+Pin the bot in your contact list, so that it is easily accessible.

 ## How to take notes 🗒️
 Leonardo da Vinci, Charles Darwin, Jules Verne and many others took notes using just pen and paper.

 You don't need to learn anything new to start taking notes.
-We'll use a pattern that you know already: chatting with friends.
+We'll use a familiar pattern: chatting with friends.

 Only this time, we are going to messages to the bot (or to the web app):